Interested in graduate training schemes?

 Stage 2: Testing – Numeric & Psychometric (Reduced 200 applicants to 50)

-Do check which system is used by each company to which you’re applying; check our forums and definitely do some practice tests.
+Do check which system is used by each company to which you’re applying; look at their forums and definitely do some practice tests.
 See Psychometric Testing

 Stage 3: Interview ½ hour (Reduced 50 applicants to 15)